Campaigns

 IOCs

-The IOCs tab lists all of the IOCs (indicators of compromise) associated with the campaign.
-Each IOC has a type, a decay score and a date and time when the IOC was last updated.
+The IOCs tab lists all indicators of compromise (IOCs) associated with the campaign.
+The table displays each IOC’s type, decay score, and the date and time it was last updated.

 What are IOCs?